 One of the first things you see when reserving your free copy of Windows 10 is that it’s “designed for speed”, promising you faster boot times, resume times and more.
-It improves the desktop experience by an order of magnitude, and introduces several new features that will delight power users.
+It improves the desktop experience by an order of magnitude and introduces several new features that will delight power users.
 Here We Discuss what are some new features on windows 10 compare to windows 8.1.
 Should we upgrade to windows 10 from windows 8.1 or windows 7.

 Windows 10 is a free upgrade for existing Windows OS users

 Windows 10 will be FREE for existing Genuine Windows 7 and 8/8.1 users for the first year as Microsoft looks to kick-start.
-For home basic user its free upgrade for life time and pro enterprise users 1 year free upgrade.
+For home basic user its free upgrade for lifetime and pro enterprise users 1 year free upgrade.

-Disadvantage for windows 7 or 8 : Another key reason for getting the latest edition of Windows is Microsoft will support it for longer than both Windows 7 and Windows 8.
+The disadvantage for windows 7 or 8 : Another key reason for getting the latest edition of Windows is Microsoft will support it for longer than both Windows 7 and Windows 8.

 Microsoft has also confirmed that Windows 10 users will receive free updates for the lifetime of their device.